cohure/CHR2025-website/content/practicalities.md

 The day of the conference, please make sure to arrive to your session 10 minutes before schedule to ensure smooth set-up and a prompt start.

+#### Use of Webex (for distant presenters)

+Please ensure that you have downloaded and installed [Webex](https://www.webex.com/downloads.html) on your computer in advance.

+Take the time to familiarize yourself with the tool by creating a Webex test meeting.
+Also, please practice sharing your screen (normally you will not have to do this, but please be ready just in case).
+If Webex has been newly installed, you might be asked to grant permission for screen sharing.
+This step requires a computer restart, so please plan accordingly.

+If you wish to have a little training session before the conference takes place, please send an email to [Vanessa Napolitano](mailto:vanessa.napolitano@uni.lu).

 ### Posters

 #### Format